TIPS FOR BUYING A FUR COAT

 The exclusivity lies in the fact that Annabella, in Italy, has a unique store in the historical Atelier in Pavia, whereas, abroad the brand is distributed only in the best fur stores and luxury boutiques.
 Over the years it has been able to renew its classic high-end tradition of furs, also by presenting collections that target younger customers with a fashion and trendy content.
 The “Annabella” trademark is so well known that it is often the subject of counterfeiting and/or imitations (see the example of the “Annabella” label).
 Distrust the originality of the item if it is not sold by official retailers, authorized by the Annabella Maison.

-SOME ADVICE ON HOW TO TAKE CARE OF YOUR FUR COAT
+HOW TO TAKE CARE OF YOUR FUR COAT

 Like all luxury products, the fur item is a precious product and should be kept and used with care: here are some useful tips how to take care of your fur coat during the year: